Skip to content ↓

 Referral

-All students of The Gateway School have personalised programmes to meet their individual needs and have access to mainstream staff, off-site provisions and high levels of pastoral support in order to help them make progress both educationally and personally.
+All Students in The Gateway School have bespoke programmes to meet their individual needs and have access to mainstream staff, off site provisions and high levels of pastoral support in order to help them make progress both educationally and personally.

-Referrals to Gateway School are discussed at the fortnightly student review meetings (VECS) which are attended by all Gateway staff plus Heads of Year, Assistant Heads of Year and Student Support Officers along with staff from the Safeguarding, Attendance and SEND teams.
+Referrals to the Gateway School are discussed at the fortnightly VECS meetings which are attended by Gateway staff, Heads of Year, Student Support Officers (SSOs) for each year group, staff from the Safeguarding, SEND and Attendance Teams and members of the Senior Leadership Team (SLT).
 It is here that student welfare and educational provision is discussed at length, in order to put together an appropriate plan of support.
-Due to the complex needs of the students of Gateway School almost all will have some outside agency input either from the locality team via an EHA, health eg CAMHS or social care.
+Due to the complex needs of the students in Gateway School all students will have either a Pastoral Support Plan (PSP), Education Health and Care Plan (EHCP) or an Early Help Assessment (EHA).
+Almost all will have some outside agency input either from the Local Authority (eg Family Worker), health (CAMHS) or Social Care.

-Mr Panther, who leads the Gateway team, is in close liaison with Gateway student’s families, Hinchingbrooke School staff and outside agencies, working particularly closely with the Student Services team, which is also based in Nunnery Court (ground floor), to ensure a coordinated approach to the inclusion of identified students of Hinchingbrooke School.
+The Gateway School staff work effectively by being in close liaison with Gateway student’s parents/carers, outside agencies and with the school’s Student Services Team (also based in Nunnery Court, first floor) to ensure a co-ordinated approach and wraparound care to the needs of identified students of Hinchingbrooke School.

-All students referred to Gateway School have an Individual Alternative Education Plan (IAEP) signed by the school, parent/carer(s) and student which is regularly reviewed.
-Where required, timetables are changed accordingly (reintegration/change of provision) to ensure that the right educational and pastoral support package is in place for the student.
+All students referred to Gateway School have an Individual Alternative Education Plan (IAEP) signed by the school, parent/carer(s) and student.
+This is regularly reviewed and where required timetables are changed accordingly (reintegration/change of provision) to ensure that the right educational and pastoral support package is in place for the student.
 Unless exceptional circumstances apply, all have the required 25 hours a week timetable.
+For those who do not have the full 25 hours a week, the reasons why are clearly explained and there is clear evidence that all are working towards this number of hours as a target.

 Curriculum

 Gateway School offers alternative provision (AP) to both KS3 and KS4 via a number of provisions.
-Students of all years, accessing Gateway School are taught in small groups by mainstream teaching staff and in some instances lessons are delivered by the Gateway School’s Inclusion Workers.
-The exception to this is the delivery of ASDAN and tutor time whereby Key Stage 3 & 4 work together, where appropriate.
-(See below photos of Gateway school classrooms.
+Students of all years, accessing Gateway School are taught in one of two ways.
+Students are taught in mixed groups of Year 7 and 8 and another of Year 9 and 10.
+Year 11 are taught separately as a third group.
+Lessons are delivered by mainstream teaching staff and by the Gateway School’s Inclusion Workers.
+The exception to this is the delivery of Gateway led subjects such as cooking, Beauty, photography as well as Tutor Time whereby Key Stage 3 and 4 work together, where appropriate.
+Year 11 are the only group taught in a single year group as the preparation for exams is paramount.

 Gateway School also provides a place for identified students to access their breaks and lunches if required.
 (See below Gateway Schools social area used for break/lunch times by staff and students)